 In the realm of eternity, time does not pass as it does on earth.
 The duration of a thousand years, is like a single day for those who live in heaven.
 We might say, “It has been 2,000 years since Jesus said He would return.
 Is He ever going to come again?”
 The Lord would reply, “no, it has not been a long time, it has only been two days since I said I would come again.”

 The epistles of 1 and 2 Thessalonians were written to a church that no longer believed that Jesus would return during their lifetime.
-The dangers associated with this loss of expectation for the Lord’s soon return are addressed by Paul in his two letters to this church.
+False teachers had come after Paul taught them about the return of Jesus at the Harpazo (Rapture), and they abandoned their constant expectation of His return.
+The dangers associated with this loss of expectation for the Lord’s soon return are addressed by Paul in his two letters to the church at Thessalonica.

 When a person who claims to be a follower of Jesus, discontinues living in a constant expectation that He could return at any moment, this lack of vigilance will affect how they live their life.
 Today, many people who claim to be followers of Jesus Christ and allege that they believe the Bible is the word of God—do not affirm the doctrine of the Rapture.